istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 According to the scenario of this blog post, the organization performed the instructions in the [Before you begin](#before-you-begin) section.
 It enabled HTTP traffic to _edition.cnn.com_ and configured that traffic to pass through the egress gateway.
-The egress gateway will perform TLS origination to _edition.cnn.com_, so the traffic will leave the mesh encrypted.
+The egress gateway performs TLS origination to _edition.cnn.com_, so the traffic leaves the mesh encrypted.
 Now the organization is ready to configure Istio for monitoring and access policies for the traffic to _edition.cnn.com_.

 ### Logging